-It was challenging to find a starting point from a flat site of about 1500 square meters near the Kujukuri beach where the desolate landscape spreads out.
-After studying various ideas from a tower overlooking the Pacific Ocean through several small houses scattering around, the architects finally reached a solution incorporating a one-storied courthouse with four courtyards.
-Architects felt that the strength and simplicity of its structure fitted well with this extensive open space.
+It was challenging to find a starting point from a flat site of about 1500 square meters near the Kujyukuri beach where the desolate landscape spreads out.
+After studying various ideas from a tower overlooking the Pacific Ocean through several small houses scattering around, we finally reached a solution incorporating a one-storied courthouse with four courtyards.
+We felt that the strength and simplicity of its structure fitted well with this extensive open space.
 The volume of rough concrete blended in with its desolate landscape as if it were there for an eternity.

 A request from the client, a photographer, was to build a space where light and shadow interplay beautifully.
 Throughout the day, natural light comes into the building from four courtyards.
 Sometimes it shines against a big wall creating a bright mirror effect.
 Other times it aims low casting an interesting shadow figure on a courtyard.
 Playing with light and shadow, this weekend house is forever continually in a state of change.